ctgreybeard/tableviewsort/README.md

 The next branch will be Names.
 Switch to that to add the data source that we will be using.
 I also switched this file to be README.md as that works better on Github.

+### Branch: Names

+Added givennames.txt.
+Just a list of names I collected from several such lists on the network.
+It's sorted and unique'd so there are no duplicates.

+Added the code to load the names into an array.
+This really has nothing to do with sorting except that it gives us some more realistic data to look at.

+The next branch is TableView.

 ## Footnotes
 1. https://developer.apple.com/library/mac/technotes/tn2203/_index.html in particular